cristoper/jquery-KivaSort/README.md

 ### Options

 The `makeKivaSort()` function may be passed an option object.
-Most options are passed on to the DataTables instance, but KivaSort accepts two options of its own:
+Most options are passed on to the DataTables instance allowing you to fully customize the look and behavior of the table, but KivaSort accepts two options of its own:

 * `ks_appID` - the app_id to pass along with all requests to the Kiva API (should be reverse-DNS string).
 See: http://build.kiva.org/docs/linking_to_kiva/app_id